 Here was not a person I could call

 and doesn’t begin to describe our relationship.

 Law has nothing to do with it… but LOVE does.

 It’s the kind of poem my grandmother would have described as “lovely.”
 Words I find more accurate are “cheesy,” “corny,” “cloying,” “schmaltz,” and “eye-rollingly bad,” It is also way, way too long for a reading at a wedding and I feel great sympathy for any people who have had to sit through a reading of it.
 Since variants of this thing have apparently been read (or at least considered for reading) at the weddings of people who turned to the internet rather than the Book of Common Prayer for guidance on their religious marriage ceremony, I could see how “daughter-in-love” as a preferred term for the wife of one’s son would catch on in certain evangelical circles.

-I do find it ironic that the original meaning of the “in-law” suffix came from religious law, and now the same people who are always clamoring about how god’s law should trump man’s law are trashing a bit of god’s law under the uninformed notion that this word has something to do with the legislative code.
+I do find it ironic that the original meaning of the “in-law” suffix came from religious law, and now the same people who are always clamoring about how god’s law should override man’s law are trashing a bit of god’s law under the uninformed notion that this word has something to do with the legislative code.
 But then, those folks aren’t known for reading much of their own holy book, anyway.
 Why should I expect them to know how to use a good dictionary?

 1 thought on “Cromulent is as cromulent does — adventures with dictionaries”